cockroachdb/docs/v19.1/cluster-setup-troubleshooting.md

 To check your networking setup:

 1. Use `ping`.
-Every machine you are using as a Cockroach node should be able to ping every other machine, using the hostnames or IP addresses used in the `--join` flags (and the `--advertise-host` flag if you are using it).
+Every machine you are using as a CockroachDB node should be able to ping every other machine, using the hostnames or IP addresses used in the `--join` flags (and the `--advertise-host` flag if you are using it).

 2. If the machines are all pingable, check if you can connect to the appropriate ports.
-With your Cockroach nodes still running, log in to each node and use `telnet` or` nc` to verify machine to machine connectivity on the desired port.
-For instance, if you are running Cockroach on the default port of 26257, run either:
+With your CockroachDB nodes still running, log in to each node and use `telnet` or` nc` to verify machine to machine connectivity on the desired port.
+For instance, if you are running CockroachDB on the default port of 26257, run either:
-  -   telnet <other-machine> 26257
+  -   `telnet <other-machine> 26257`
-  -   nc <other-machine> 26257
+  -   `nc <other-machine> 26257`

-  Both telnet and nc will exit immediately if a connection cannot be established.
+  Both `telnet` and `nc` will exit immediately if a connection cannot be established.
 If you are running in a firewalled environment, the firewall might be blocking traffic to the desired ports even though it is letting ping packets through.

 To efficiently troubleshoot the issue, it's important to understand where and why it's occurring.
 We recommend checking the following network-related issues: